dzejzipl/dzejzipl.github.io/_drafts/2020-12-29-ATKeys-PartThird.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yc1sjZ8soxE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Let's move to the next step - use key as logon methon, instead of password.
+Let's move to the next step - use key as logon methon (Windows Hello via CDF), instead of password.

+This method is similar to those which we do last time

 ## Use a key as logon method